-Potential kinship care providers, such as relatives and non related extended family members, may contact or be contacted by the Child Welfare Services agency at the time the child is separated from his or her parents and placed in out-of-home care and encouraged to apply for emergency or non-emergency placement for a child who is a family member.
-Individuals with a prior significant relationship with the child or family who is not related as kin may also contact the agency to be considered for emergency placement of a child.
+Potential kinship care providers, such as relatives and non related extended family members, may contact or be contacted by the Child Welfare Services agency at the time the child is separated from his or her parents and placed in out-of-home care.
+Relatives are encouraged to apply for emergency or non-emergency placement for a relative child.
+Individuals or families with a prior significant relationship with the child, but whom are not related, may also contact the agency to be considered for emergency placement of a child.

-Non-relative caregivers interested in serving as a Resource Family for fostering, concurrent planning or adoption can call the Centralized Intake Unit hotline number at (866) 899-2649 to find out when the next Resource Family training orientation is scheduled.
+Non relative/kinship caregivers interested in serving as a Resource Family for fostering, concurrent planning or adoption can call the Our County.
+Our Kids. information line: Our County.
+Our Kids.
+866-899-2649 to find out when the next Resource Family training orientation is scheduled.

 The process is not difficult.
 Resource family members are provided with clear information about the steps to becoming approved and receive pre-service training.
 All adults 18 years and older must undergo a criminal records check, including fingerprinting and care givers are asked to get a health check and TB test.
 They must complete CPR and First Aid certification as part of their pre-service training.
 A home inspection must occur as well as a caregiver screening assessment that includes home visits and interviews with a home study worker.

 Federal and state law require that all caregivers of children under the authority of the Juvenile Court be screened and monitored to assure that they can safely provide care for a child.
 This law is for the protection of the child.

 Santa Barbara County Resource Family Approval Unit conducts the assessment and approval process for all prospective Resource Families referred by Child Welfare Services or Juvenile Probation.
 Regulations issued by the California Department of Social Services are used to approve and monitor these families.